 What to Pack:

-All-weather gear.
+- All-weather gear.
 When the sun is out, it is super warm and nice.
 When the clouds roll in, it’s freezing!
-And, of course, it can rain at any time, especially if you go during rainy season like we did.
+And, of course, it can rain at any time, especially if you go during the rainy season (October through May) like we did.